 The Difference Between Americano vs Brewed Coffee (Drip, Immersion, etc)

-Just by looking at a cup it can be difficult to make a distinction between Americano vs coffee.
+Just by looking at a cup, it can be difficult to make a distinction between Americano vs coffee.
 To make things clear right away, by coffee we mean the regular brewed coffee that can be found in any American home.
 As you know, both types feature the same main ingredients – hot water and coffee.
 This is the reason they look the same, but the taste is completely different.

-This article will outline the preparation technique for each drink, which is one of the main reasons they have a different flavor.
+This article will outline the preparation technique for each drink, which is one of the main reasons they have a different flavour.
 Plus, there is a quick historical overview of both Americano and brewed coffee to give you a better perspective of each type’s origins.

 Americano vs Coffee: Similarities and Differences

 The basic similarities have already been established, and you should also know that both beverages contain about the same amount of caffeine.
 To be exact, there is 95 mg to 200 mg of caffeine per 240 ml of regular brewed coffee (1).
 Americano usually features two shots of espresso, which can have 40 mg to 75 mg of caffeine.
 That puts it in approximately the same ballpark as brewed coffee.